-We still pray you are generous and that you are faithful in your relationships and actions.
-We pray you are attentive to others when in their presence, and that you walk with humility throughout this life.
-As I have ended all birthday letters, I want to end this one to you, sweet Nan, as well: We hope you understand the why behind our no-s.
+As I always do, I will end this FOUR year old letter with this: Your dad and I hope you always understand the why behind our no-s.
 We hope you feel safe in the boundaries we set.
 We hope you feel freedom in the wide open places we leave for you.
-We hope you see God in our actions and in our words.
-We hope when you leave our little home for good and go out on your own that you'll look back on this simple little life we had together-- chaos and mistakes and messes and all-- and see that it was Grace that held us together; that you see that is was God's daily bread that provided it all.
+We hope you see God in our actions and words.
+We hope when you leave our little home for good and go out on your own that you'll look back on this simple little life we had together-- chaos and mistakes and messes and all-- and see that it was Grace that held us together; that you see that it was God's daily bread that provided it all.

-There is nothing you can ever do that will keep us from loving you.
+Happy fourth birthday, Becks Lynae!
+There is nothing you can ever do that will ever make us stop loving you!